ProficientnowTech/pn-infra/platform/target-chart/README.md

 # Target Chart - Platform Application Factory

 This chart implements the **Template-Driven Application Factory** pattern to generate ArgoCD applications for platform infrastructure components.
+Apply it only after the infrastructure/provisioner/container-orchestration layers (driven by the `api` CLI) report success.

 ## Overview